'Ticket to Ride' is the continuation of the story that began in Winona's last thrilling mystery 'Lost Time'.

 As the band meets in a small village on the south coast of England for pre-tour rehearsals, Jason's approached by Duncan Stopher, a diehard Figs fan, who brings him a photo of the band performing at the Wiltshire Folk Festival.
 Standing in the foreground is Pippa Gladstone.
 The only problem is the Wiltshire Folk Festival was held in August 1974, five months after Pippa disappeared.
-Duncan offers Jason a substantial sum of money to try and find out what really happened to the young woman, whose mother had her declared officially dead in 1981.

 But nothing can prepare Jason for the truth about Pippa, which he discovers just as Figgis Green is about to take to the stage on opening night—with or without him.

 In Lost Time, professional musician/amateur sleuth Jason Davey was rehearsing for Figgis Green's 50th Anniversary Tour of England.
 Now they're on the road.

 But when a fortune-teller in Sheffield warns them of impending danger, the band is suddenly plagued by a series of seemingly-unrelated mishaps.
 After Jason is attacked and nearly killed in Cambridge, it becomes clear they're being targeted by someone with a serious grudge.
 And when Figgis Green plays a gig at a private estate in Tunbridge Wells, that person finally makes their deadly intentions known.
 Jason must rely on his instincts, his Instagram "guardian angel", and a wartime ghost, in order to survive